tikoly-com/hugoplate/content/english/_index.md

   - title: "SHOW, Don't TELL"
     image: "/images/service-2.png"
-    content: "The art of selling tech products lies in sales teams' ability to SHOW or DEMO, NOT TELLING people what they are, because"
+    content: "The art of selling tech products lies in our ability to SHOW, instead of TELLING what our products do, because"
     bulletpoints:
       - "Tech and products have always been contextual"
-      - "Showing is 10x more efficient than telling, such as maintaining a showroom for this very purpose"
+      - "Showing is 10x more efficient than telling, such as building a showroom"
       - "Being specific before you're going abstract"
     button:
       enable: true